Anne-Marie Gentily

 Anne-Marie Gentily (June 12, 1882 - May 24, 1972) was the first French female assessor of a judge and judge at the Children's Court, she was one of the leading figures in Female Masonry postwar years.
 Anne-Marie Gentily was one of the first nine members of the Supreme Women's Council of France.

+Biography

+Before the Second World War II, Anne-Marie Pedeneau-Gentily was litigation secretary at the Paris Juvenile court, before becoming the first female judge's assessor.